ZTW21/Prediction-Model-CCS-NQTs/README.md

 ## Contributing

 This project is open for contributions!
-We encourage you to contribute improvements, whether it's refining the prediction algorithms, enhancing the visualizations, or extending the notebook's functionality.
+I encourage you to contribute improvements, whether it's refining the prediction algorithms, enhancing the visualizations, or extending the notebook's functionality.
 Feel free to fork this repository, commit your enhancements, and submit a pull request.
 Your contributions will help make this tool more valuable for the College Club Swimming community.

 ---